-How do I optimize electroblotting conditions onto PVDF membrane for N-terminal Edman sequencing?
+How do I optimize electroblotting conditions onto a PVDF membrane?

 Our 12 kDa protein separates well on 1D SDS PAGE but does not appear on the PVDF blot for N-terminal sequencing.
 We are using the NuPAGE Transfer buffer with 20% MeOH from Invitrogen.